How a school dropout from a small town built a Rs 1,100 crore turnover dairy brand

 In 2005, the company stopped sale of liquid milk and instead started production of khova and ghee, which was sold in bulk.
 The idea was to get their focus back on products.

 They created their logo in 2007 and began promoting their brand.
 Between 2008-10, they focused on strengthening their cold storage, logistics, and distribution network in South India.

 In 2010, they launched their first TV commercial for Misty Milk Paneer, their flagship product, which took their brand to the drawing rooms of millions of households in South India.

 “The TV commercial gave us a clear brand identity.
 When you say Milky Mist you associate it with paneer.
 For others paneer is one of their products.
 For us it is our identity.

-“Today we are the largest producer of fresh paneer.
-In 2010 we were doing 3 tons of paneer per day.
-Now it has gone up to 15 tons,” says Sathish.
+“Today we are the largest producer of fresh paneer in the country.
+In 2015 we were doing 15 tons of paneer per day.
+Now it has gone up to 45 tons,” says Sathish.

 Post 2011 the company witnessed rapid growth, both in terms of increased sales and brand visibility.
 The decision to introduce visi coolers in the market to hold their products promoted their brand.

 “Most shops had only Pepsi or Coke chillers.
 We can’t keep our products in their chillers.
 So, we decided to supply our own chillers,” says Sathish.